 Those with an ingrown suffer pain in the toes.
 This is because the skin becomes more sensitive when you have it.

 There are different ways of treating an ingrown toenail.
 However, the most common method is using dental floss.

-Here is a sneak peek on how an ingrown nail is cleaned professionally.
+Here is a sneak peek at how an ingrown nail is cleaned professionally.

 Step One: Wash or Soak Your Foot with Epsom Salts